About Mapping Arteriogram and Selective Internal Radiation Therapy (SIRT) Treatment

 In the Post-Anesthesia Care Unit (PACU)

 A nurse will ask you to lie flat with your right leg straight for 1 to 4 hours.
-You’ll be in the recovery area for 3 to 4 hours before you go home.
+You will not be able to get up during this time.
+If you need to use the bathroom, your care team will help you.

 Getting ready for your SIRT treatment

-A few weeks after your mapping arteriogram procedure, you’ll have your SIRT treatment.
-The preparation for your SIRT treatment will be almost the same as the preparation for your mapping arteriogram.
-Please follow the instructions in the “Before Your Mapping Arteriogram Procedure” section of this resource, as well as the additional instructions in the following sections.
+You’ll have your SIRT treatment a few weeks after your mapping arteriogram procedure.
+The preparation (prep) for your SIRT treatment will be almost the same as the prep for your mapping arteriogram.
+Follow the instructions in the “What to do before your procedure” section of this resource.

 What to do 5 days before your treatment